GSA/digitalgov.gov/content/posts/2014-08-19-white-house-socialgov-summit-aims-to-improve-open-data-innovation.md

 ---
+url: /2014/08/19/white-house-socialgov-summit-aims-to-improve-open-data-innovation/
 date: 2014-08-19 11:00:59 -0400
-title: 'White House SocialGov Summit Aims to Improve Open Data Innovation'
+title: White House SocialGov Summit Aims to Improve Open Data Innovation
 summary: ' More than 100 digital engagement and open data managers from across government met with leaders in the private sector startup community August 7 at the White House for a summit on integrating our digital services with public participation to create more opportunities'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Code
   - Social Media